 The interlock program aims to actively prevent drink driving on NSW roads, and to reduce alcohol related crashes.

-A survey of the NSW community, completed to inform the development of the Road Safety Plan 2021, found 84 per cent felt alcohol interlocks for drink-driving offenders were important for road safety.
+A survey of the NSW community, completed to inform the development of the Road Safety Plan 2021, found 84 per cent of people felt alcohol interlocks for drink-driving offenders were important for road safety.

 The Roads and Maritime Services website has more details about the Alcohol Interlock Program, including information for offenders, as well as medical and legal professionals.